 At this stage, this should not include contacting parents, emergency contacts or other third parties external to the University.

-Step 2: Contact the Director of Student Services
+Step 2: Contact the Director of Student Support & Safeguarding

 If, after these enquiries, you haven't found the student, contact their academic department.
-They will contact the Director of Student Services who will coordinate the University's response to the situation.
+They will contact the Director of Student Support & Safeguarding who will coordinate the University's response to the situation.

-The Director of Student Services will try again to find the student and assess the possible level of risk involved.
+The Director of Student Support & Safeguarding will try again to find the student and assess the possible level of risk involved.
 This may include:

 - searching the student's University Hall of residence room, for clues to their whereabouts

 - asking the Students' Union, Security Services, Digital, Data & Technology (DD&T), Sports Training Village and the Library for any electronic evidence of the student's whereabouts

 - establishing last known contacts and whether the student has shown any unusual patterns of behaviour

-If the Director of Student Services considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.
+If the Director of Student Support & Safeguarding considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.

 Step 3: Reporting the student as missing

-If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Director of Student Services will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.
+If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Director of Student Support & Safeguarding will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.